-How Do Photobiomodulation Therapy Treatments Work?
+How Does Photobiomodulation Therapy Work?

 Oxidative stress happens during the process of the generation of ATP in the cell due to the presence of ROS.
 Typically, reactive oxygen species are required for several chemical reactions in the body and are also responsible for cell death, i.e., apoptosis.
 In a healthy body, antioxidants like glutathione balance out ROS.
 However, when there is excessive stress, the balance can get disturbed and can be harmful to the human body.
 PBM therapy can activate the antioxidants and support the reduction of ROS.

-Encourage Energy Production and Faster Healing
+4. Encourage Energy Production

 PBM light therapy aids in increasing the production of ATP, which provides energy to the body.
 With the increased energy, you feel less tired, accomplish more tasks, and enjoy your life more.
 Also, your body can carry on day-to-day cell repair, cell production, and cell metabolism at a much faster rate.